aeuler/PasswordProtectedApp/README.md

 The only way to decrypt is by re-entering the password used to encrypt your .pem file.

-If you have knowledge of PKI in Cryptography, you could reverse the PEM chain but the average user would not know this and become confused.
+If you have knowledge of PKI in Cryptography, you could reverse the PEM chain but the average user would not know this.